-- Ensures security.
-WooCommerce protects your data from falling into the hands of any third party platform.
-It also secures the transaction between the consumer and you.
+- Ensure security.
+WooCommerce protects your data from falling into the hands of any third-party platform.
+It also secures the transactions between consumers and you.

 - Audited by Sucuri.
 This ensures that WooCommerce sticks to the coding standards and best practices of WordPress.

 - A vast and ever-growing global community.
-There are more than 350 contributors and more than 1 million WooCommerce installations up to this date.
+There are more than 350 contributors and over 5 million WooCommerce installations up to this date.

 - Well-documented.
-WooCommerce provides comprehensive documentation and guides that cover a broad range of topics like setup, SSL, theming, snippets and similar.
+WooCommerce provides comprehensive documentation and guides that cover a broad range of topics like setup, SSL, theming, snippets, and so on.

 - An array of free and paid extensions.
 The most defining benefit of WooCommerce is a large number of free and paid extensions.
 They allow you to customize your WooCommerce with a wide range of features and integrations.

 WooCommerce is undoubtedly a great tool to turn WordPress into a fully-featured eCommerce online store.
 The best part of it is that you don’t need in-depth knowledge of programming to sell your products online.
 We hope that this WooCommerce tutorial helps you set up and manage your online store.